Boeing : Trials Near for Boeing 737 MAX Fix -- Update | MarketScreener

-PARIS -- The Federal Aviation Administration could start flight trials of Boeing Co.'s proposed 737 MAX safety enhancement as early as this week as the plane maker's chief executive vowed to restore public confidence in the jet.
+PARIS -- The Federal Aviation Administration has signaled it is preparing to start flight trials of Boeing Co.'s proposed 737 MAX safety enhancement as early as this week, according to people familiar with the details, while the plane maker's chief executive vowed to restore public confidence in the jet.

-Boeing Chief Executive Dennis Muilenburg said he was disappointed in the company's communication lapses surrounding the MAX and promised greater transparency to rebuild public trust in the plane and company.
+Boeing CEO Dennis Muilenburg said he was disappointed in the company's communication lapses surrounding the MAX and promised greater transparency to rebuild public trust in the plane and company.

-Boeing has some work to do in fixing public perception.
-A Wall Street Journal/NBC News poll shows that 25% of U.S. fliers said they would try to avoid flying on a MAX, with a further 38% saying they weren't sure or had no opinion.
+A Wall Street Journal/NBC News poll shows that 25% of U.S. fliers said they would try to avoid flying on a MAX, while 38% said they weren't sure or had no opinion.
 Of 774 people polled between June 8 and June 11, 37% said they would travel on the plane as readily as any other once regulators allow the aircraft to return to service.

-"We're going to bring a MAX back up in the air that will be one of the safest airplanes ever to fly," Mr. Muilenburg told reporters Sunday on the eve of the Paris Air Show, the aerospace industry's flagship gathering this year.
-"But we also know it will take time rebuilding the confidence of our customers and the flying public, and this will be a long-term effort," he added.
+"We're going to bring a MAX back up in the air that will be one of the safest airplanes ever to fly," Mr. Muilenburg said Sunday on the eve of the Paris Air Show, the aerospace industry's flagship gathering this year.
+"But we also know it will take time rebuilding the confidence of our customers and the flying public, and this will be a long-term effort."

-The flights trials would be a crucial step to return the MAX to the sky after it was idled world-wide more than three months ago over safety concerns.
-Regulators grounded the plane in March after it was involved in the two fatal accidents overseas within five months, killing 346 people.
+Flight trials are a crucial step toward returning the MAX to the sky after it was idled world-wide more than three months ago over safety concerns.
+Regulators grounded the plane in March after it was involved in two fatal accidents overseas within five months, killing 346 people.
 It isn't clear when the plane will return to service.

-Mr. Muilenburg told reporters the company was making progress with getting the MAX cleared again to fly passengers, but that the schedule to do so remains uncertain.
+Mr. Muilenburg said the company was making progress with getting the MAX cleared again to fly passengers, but that the schedule to do so remains uncertain.
 "We haven't given the airlines a specific timetable," he said, adding "this will all be governed by safety."

 Mr. Muilenburg said the communications lapses involving the MAX wouldn't be repeated.
 The company has been reviewing the design of the MAX and how the company handled the aftermath of the two crashes.
 Mr. Muilenburg said no personnel action has been taken as a result of the accidents.